Updated July 17, 2023

 An Ohio last will and testament is a legal document used to ensure an individual’s property and assets are properly distributed among their chosen beneficiaries upon death.
-A testator (person to whom the will belongs) can leave behind detailed instructions on how their personal and real property, fiduciary assets, cash-on-hand, life insurance policies, and even digital property is to be dispersed among loved ones in the event of the testator’s death.
-Typically, beneficiaries of the will are spouses, children, friends, blood relatives, charitable organizations, and any other individual or entity that the testator wishes inherit a portion of their estate.
+A testator (person to whom the will belongs) can leave behind detailed instructions on how their personal and real property, fiduciary assets, cash-on-hand, life insurance policies, and even digital property are to be dispersed.

 Signing Requirements

-Signed by the Testator and by two (2) or more competent Witnesses in the presence of each other.
-(ORC 2107.03)
+Must be signed by the testator and by two or more competent witnesses in the presence of each other.
+[1]

 State Definition